 Centre for Research into the Organization of Work and Consumption (CROWC)

-The models of organization taught and promoted in traditional business schools for the last century have proven themselves to be unsustainable on all these fronts.
-CROWC is committed to research that seeks to understand why so much of our economic activity is unsustainable and crisis prone, and to develop and promote more sustainable ways of organizing work and consumption.
+The models of organisation taught and promoted in traditional business schools for the last century have proven themselves to be unsustainable on all these fronts.
+CROWC is committed to research that seeks to understand why so much of our economic activity is unsustainable and crisis prone, and to develop and promote different, more sustainable ways of organizing work and consumption.

 Work and consumption are two sides of the same coin, but too often they are treated as though they were separate functions.
 In most business curricula, consumption is covered in modules on marketing and consumer behaviour, and is not considered in relation to organizational behaviour, employment relations, or the sociology of work.